 - Cancer diagnosis, especially issues of causation

-- Negligent treatment in psychiatry, including Art.2 issues
+- Negligent treatment in psychiatry, including suicide and Art.2 issues

 - Fetal developmental defects caused by chemotherapy in utero during first trimester (as junior to Satinder Hunjan QC).